This post may contain affiliate links. Please read our disclosure policy.

 - ¼ teaspoon vanilla extract

-- 4 tablespoons salted butter -softened
+- 4 tablespoons salted butter – softened at room temperature

 - Optional topping: vanilla ice cream or whipped cream